 Vita rides anyway.

 The good news: many of the paths Vita travels in her video are being improved.
 The Grey Lynn cycleways are under construction (one of which will join the dots between Vita’s street and her best friend’s house).
-There’ll be raised crossings on side streets, which is safer for pedestrians as well as people on bikes.
+There’ll be bump-outs to shorten the crossings on side streets, which is safer for pedestrians as well as people on bikes.
 The Grey Lynn Greenway takes you to the park and the awesome new pump track, as well as providing a safer crossing to Cox’s Bay Reserve; and Great North Road is getting a proper separated cycleway in 2018.

 Meanwhile, on the wider level, the law is moving towards formally allowing kids 12 and under (and accompanying adults) to ride on the footpath as needed; and the public conversation is inching towards safer vehicle speeds on city streets.
 All of this will help make it easier and safer for more kids like Vita and her friends to bike around the neighbourhood.